INDUCTION: Finite-Structure Concept Synthesis in First-Order Logic: Related Work

+\paragraph{Logical and relational reasoning benchmarks.} A large body of work evaluates reasoning in logic settings, including datasets for rule-based inference, theorem proving, and natural-language first-order reasoning \cite{tafjord2021proofwriter,clark2020aristo,polu2020generative,han2022folio}.
+Many such benchmarks test deduction from given rules, often mediated through natural language.
+The CI task is also related to discriminative concept-learning settings such as Bongard or Zendo-style puzzles, but with fixed relational semantics and solver-verifiable evaluation \cite{bongard1970pattern,zendo2001}.
+A closely related finite-world benchmark is ABD, which uses a similar solver-checkable relational interface but asks for default--exception repairs, whereas \textsc{INDUCTION} asks for definitions of extensionally labeled target concepts \citep{batzoglou2026abd}. \textsc{INDUCTION} tests a complementary inductive capability: recovering a compact first-order definition from extensional relational evidence.
+The inputs are finite structures rather than natural-language stories, and the outputs are symbolic formulas checked by exact model evaluation.

-\textbf{Mathematical reasoning and formal proof benchmarks.} Recent work evaluates models on mathematical reasoning both in natural language (e.g., grade-school and competition-style problem sets) and in \emph{formal} settings where outputs are mechanically verified inside proof assistants.
-Natural-language benchmarks include GSM8K-style word problems and competition math datasets such as MATH \cite{cobbe2021training_verifiers_gsm8k,hendrycks2021math_dataset}.
-The formal direction has produced benchmarks for tactic and proof generation in systems such as Coq and HOL Light, as well as formalization and autoformalization testbeds (e.g., CoqGym, HOList, miniF2F, ProofNet) \cite{yang2019coqgym,bansal2019holist,zheng2022minif2f,azerbayev2023proofnet}.
-While these benchmarks emphasize deductive search and library-aware proof construction, \textsc{INDUCTION} targets a complementary capability: synthesizing compact first-order \emph{concept induction} and quantifier-level generalization from multiple finite structures under solver-verifiable semantics.
+\paragraph{Mathematical reasoning and formal proof benchmarks.} Recent benchmarks evaluate mathematical reasoning in natural language and in formal systems.
+Natural-language datasets include GSM8K-style word problems and competition mathematics such as MATH \cite{cobbe2021training_verifiers_gsm8k,hendrycks2021math_dataset}.
+Formal benchmarks test proof or tactic generation in systems such as Coq and HOL Light, as well as formalization and autoformalization in datasets such as CoqGym, HOList, miniF2F, and ProofNet \cite{yang2019coqgym,bansal2019holist,zheng2022minif2f,azerbayev2023proofnet}. \textsc{ProofGrid} evaluates deductive and equational reasoning through machine-checkable proofs in deliberately minimal formal notation \cite{arkoudas2026proofgrid}.
+These benchmarks stress deductive proof search, proof checking, or formal proof construction. \textsc{INDUCTION} targets a different capability: synthesizing compact first-order hypotheses from examples and testing whether those hypotheses generalize to new finite structures.